catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 			+ Show duplicates and solve conflicts
 			+ Audio Preview full track&preview track
 			+ Remove DD (arragement dependent..e.g. only bass)
+			- Get Rocksmith playthough or original videos from youtube
+			- Get Trackno, Year, Cover for standarization from spotify (build your own playlists)
+			- Add songs to PS4/5 (jailbroken/?) existing songs.psarc
+			- PoC iPAD CDLC

-- diff between master and branch
+### Diff between master and branch
 DLCManager folder
 .xml
 mainform.cs
 mainfor.designer
+wwise twds 2019 upgrades and remplate some failsafes for

 ### Dev Tips:
++ Use MS2019 community or whateva other older version
 + Toolkit version flag does not sync to&from Github: Run RunMeFirst.bat
 + activate debug: set RocksmithToolkitGUI Folder as Start-up project
 + Complile RocksmithToolkitGUI as AnyCPU (no 32bit)